Qingdao Tram: Tram route and stops

 The tram route has a total length of 9 km, all at-grade at ground level.
 The west end of the line is street running in mixed traffic (shared right-of-way), about 400 m, the rest of the line is in a semi-private right of way alongside the inside of the roadway (vehicles may cross it when making turns at intersections).
 There are seven hybrid substations, double insulated elastic suspension mesh, the rated voltage is 750 V DC.

-The stops are - Qianwangtuan station, Tianwang Road station, Shuiku Park station, Huicheng Road Station, Qingwei Road station, Guocheng Road station, Chuncheng Road station, Changcheng Road station, Agricultural University station, Mingyang Road station, Zhengyang Road station, Chengyang Wholesale Market station, a total of 12 stops, of which Agricultural University is an interchange station with Line 1 (Qingdao Metro).
+The stops are - Qianwangtuan station, Tianwang Road station, Shuiku Park station, Huicheng Road Station, Qingwei Road station, Guocheng Road station, Chuncheng Road station, Changcheng Road station, Agricultural University station, Mingyang Road station, Zhengyang Road station, Chengyang Wholesale Market station, a total of 12 stops, of which Agricultural University is an interchange station with Qingdao Metro Line 1.
 The route will be extended to the west to Chengyang railway station.

 Fleet

 The tram is a Škoda 15 T produced by CRRC Qingdao Sifang.
 The vehicle body is 2.65 m wide, and 35.19 m long.
 The trams have a modular design with streamlined ends and a maximum running speed of 70 km/h.
 Vehicles are bi-directional and have 3 articulated sections with a total of 6 doors per side of each vehicle.
 The total passenger volume of each tram is over 300 people.
 The trams are low-floor, with the car floor 35 cm above the ground.